Solar Panels

 What Solar Panels Cost

 Prices vary widely based on your region, the size of the job, and the age of your home.
 A typical home system costs $15,000 to $30,000 before any tax credits.
-You can usually claim a federal tax credit that covers 30 percent of the installation cost.
+Through 2025 buyers could claim a 30 percent federal tax credit, but that credit ended for installations completed after December 31, 2025 — today the price you negotiate is much closer to the price you pay, unless your state or utility chips in.
 Learn how home upgrades impact your taxes in our Property Taxes & Home Finances guide.

 Here are some rough estimates for different system sizes.